top of page

 3. Pick your domain: Once you confirm availability, decide on the domain you want and complete the purchasing process.
 Provide any necessary contact information and pay the domain price.
 Many registrars offer bundled services, including free web hosting

-Tip: With Wix, when you make a website, a premium plan includes domain name registration.
+Tip: With Wix, when you make a website, a paid plan allows you to get a free domain with a one year voucher.

 how to buy a domain name